 As a beginner artist, opting for student-quality oil paints may be tempting due to their lower price; however, they are a bit of a false economy due to their lower quality.
 However, from the start, investing in artist-quality oils can significantly impact your artistic journey, and your painting experience will be much more joyful.

 Artist-quality oil paints are specifically formulated with higher-grade rich pigments and binders, offering superior color intensity, lightfastness, and longevity.

-Another reason for using artist-quality oils allows beginners to experience the true potential of oil painting.
-These professional grade oil paints offer a broader range of colors, allowing you to explore and express your creativity with a more comprehensive range of hues.
-They also provide better mixing capabilities, enabling you to achieve accurate color blends and variations.
+Another reason for using artist-quality oils is that it allows beginners to experience the true potential of oil painting.
+These professional-grade oil paints offer a broader range of colors, allowing you to explore and express your creativity with a more comprehensive range of hues.
+They also provide better mixing capabilities, enabling accurate color blends and variations.

 Investing in artist-quality oils demonstrates a commitment to your artistic development and the quality of your work.
 It sets a standard of excellence, pushing you to strive for better results and elevating your skills.